-Other: Black Francie was referred to as “Colored Francie.”
+Other: Black Francie was marketed as “Colored Francie.”
 The use of the term, “colored” as a racial identifier of people in America of African descent remained commonplace during the 1960s.
 The doll’s white counterpart had been released a year prior, referred to as Barbie’s “MODern” cousin.
 Black Francie was never given that familial relationship.
-Due to protests from white parents (that a Black doll could be considered Barbie’s cousin), Black Francie was discontinued shortly after the 2nd version was released in 1968.
+Due to complaints from some parents (that a Black doll could be considered Barbie’s cousin), Black Francie was discontinued shortly after the 2nd version was released in 1968.

 Francie dolls have a Twist ‘n’ Turn waist and bendable knees.
 This version was the first dark-skinned doll introduced into the Barbie line; however, the doll uses white Francie’s sculpt and not a dedicated African American facial sculpt.